ramanodgers/ramanodgers/README.md

 ### Hi there 👋, this is Raman Odgers

 I am a CS Masters student at Columbia University, focusing on ML and AI.
 I recently graduated with a BA from the University of Chicago where I studied Economics, Physics and Computer Science.
-I've worked in quantum computing, deep tech and venture capital, but I am now focused on *applying AI technology to narrow domain problems, as well as AGI capability research.*
+I've worked in quantum computing, deep tech, venture capital and applied ML.

 This new github account is a work in progress to centralise projects new and old.